Street Fighter II': Special Champion Edition

 Street Fighter II has a long (and often complex) lineage dating back to the 1991 release of Street Fighter II: The World Warrior, a sequel to the 1987 arcade game Street Fighter.
 Two updates to the game were released as Street Fighter II': Champion Edition and Street Fighter II' Turbo: Hyper Fighting in March and December 1992, respectively.
 Each of the updates attempted to further balance gameplay as well as offering new features such as faster gameplay and more moves.

-Street Fighter II': Special Champion Edition was built to utilise the six button control pad (the first Mega Drive fighting game to do so), however it is fully compatible with three button controllers too.
-When playing with a three button pad, the player has to press to switch between punch and kicks (effectively turning , and into , and , respectively).
+Street Fighter II': Special Champion Edition was built to utilise the Six Button Control Pad (the first Mega Drive fighting game to do so), however it is fully compatible with three button controllers too.
+When playing with a three button pad, the player has to press to switch between punches and kicks (effectively turning , and into , and , respectively).
+On a six button controller, , and are used for punches, while , and are used for kicks.

 Beating the game on the highest difficulty level unlocks a special ending sequence.